robrides/JetsProject/README.md

 * How to use this project

-  * Compile and run the project
-  * At startup, use the provided filenames to initialize the airfield and pilots
-  * The user is presented with a menu of options to select
-  * Follow the online prompts to navigate through the application
+  * Compile and run the project.
+At startup, use the provided filenames to initialize the airfield and pilots.
+The user is presented with a menu of options to select.
+Follow the online prompts to navigate through the application

 ### Concepts and Technologies Used